-- (1) Evacuation.
+- Evacuation;

-- (2) Hospitalization.
+- Hospitalization;

-- (3) HHS logistics.
+- HSS logistics;

-- (4) Laboratory services.
+- Laboratory services;

-- (5) Blood management.
+- Blood management;

-- (6) Dental services.
+- Dental services;

-- (7) Veterinary services.
+- Veterinary services;

-- (8) Preventive medicine services.
+- Preventive medicine services;

-- (9) Command, control, and communications (C3).
+- Command, control, communications, and computers (C4); and

-(10) HSS base development factors such as facilities, transportation, and maintenance.
+- HSS base development factors such as facilities, transportation, and maintenance.

 c.
 Presite Survey.
 A presite survey is a critical component of the planning process.
 This activity is accomplished 60 to 90 days in advance of the beginning of HSS support to the FID program.
 The presite survey team affects coordination with the HN, USG, and international agencies and gathers information to complete a detailed HSS threat assessment.
 This assessment is the base document for HSS planning and subsequent employment to support the FID program.